Meet the Team

 Doctoral Student 2014-2020

 Dr. Nour Al Ghriwati was a CHAMP Lab member and student in the VCU Clinical Psychology program (Child and Adolescent Track) from 2014 – 2020.
-She completed her pre-doctoral clinical internship at the Children’s Hospital of Philadelphia (2020) and a post-doctoral internship at the National Institutes of Health.
+She completed her pre-doctoral clinical internship at the Children’s Hospital of Philadelphia (2020) and is currently a post-doctoral fellow at the National Institutes of Health.
 Nour is interested in understanding family factors that may serve as risk or protective factors for children with chronic illnesses; she is also interested in understanding mental health outcomes associated with pediatric illnesses and treatment burdens.
 Her broader goals include developing more integrative bio-psychosocial models for childhood illness and translating these models into interventions for affected children and their families.

 Jessica Greenlee, Ph.D.